 The majority of finance applications have multiple third-party applications integrated.
 For example, an online loan provider application could use a credit bureau, address verification, loan-processing software, CRM, etc.

-Data synchronization among all the third-party tools: The QA team must ensure that communication between the application and all third-party tools is smooth.
+Data synchronization.
+The QA team must ensure that communication between the application and all third-party tools is smooth.
 Any update in customer data from the application side should also be synchronized with the third-party tool’s database, and similarly, any update done to the customer’s data in the third-party tool should sync with the application’s database.
 Failure to do so may introduce data discrepancy in two systems, which can produce major data errors.

 Challenges of Testing Financial Applications